 It is a tragic love affair.
 The affinity I feel for the movement of Los Angeles is endless.

-On the bus when seating is available I dash at the opportunity to sit at the best seat; that is, the one where I can see the city from the most points of view.
-If such seating isn’t available, however, then I just don’t sit.
-And there are moments when even if I’ve got the best seat, if there’s a Señorita or their toddler who could use the seat better, I take pride in handing it off to them.
+On the bus, when seating is available I dash at the opportunity to sit at the best seat; that is, the one where I can see the city from the most points of view.
+But there are moments when even if I’ve got the best seat, if there’s a Señorita or their toddler who could use it better, I take pride in handing it off to them.

 I couldn’t lose even if I wanted to; it happens that I also love standing on the bus as if it were a giant board surfing through L.A.’s crumbling concrete, which also makes for a great view.